wizant/page-excerpt/readme.txt

 Donate link: http://wordpress.org/donate/
 Tags: excerpt, page, page excerpt, advanced options, CMS, content management Requires at least: 2.6
-Tested up to: 2.6.1
+Tested up to: 2.8
-Stable tag: trunk
+Stable tag: 1.0

 This plugin adds the same functionality of the excerpt feature in posts to pages.